jordandouglas/GammaSpikeModel/README.md

 - `Birth Death Model With Stubs` (BDWS) is the standard birth-death model when tip dates are not used.
 Parameters:
     - Birth rate `BDWSBirthRate` .
     - Reproduction number `BDWSReproductionNumber`, which is assumed to be greater than 1.
-    - Rho: the proportion of extant taxa that have been sampled (default 1).
-Note that this term is fixed and is not estimated during MCMC.
+    - Rho `BDWSRho`, the proportion of extant taxa that have been sampled (by default this is fixed to 1, but it can be estimated).
 - `Fossilised Birth Death Model With Stubs` (FBDWS) is the [fossilised birth-death](https://www.beast2.org/divergence-dating-with-sampled-ancestors-fbd-model/) tree prior with serially sampled tip dates, sampled ancestors estimated, and the following parameters
 	- Birth rate `FBDWSBirthRate` .
 	- Reproduction number `FBDWSReproductionNumber`, which is assumed to be greater than 1.
 	- Sampling proportion `FBDWSsamplingProportion`.
-	- Rho: the proportion of extant taxa that have been sampled (default 1).
-Note that this term is fixed and is not estimated during MCMC.
+	- Rho `FBDWSRho`, the proportion of extant taxa that have been sampled (by default this is fixed to 1, but it can be estimated).

 By using one of these priors, the number of stubs on each branch will be logged and inform the clock model spike sizes.
 If a stumped tree prior is not selected, the clock model will assume there are no stubs on any branch.
 Currently, stubs are only available for these two tree priors (and not coalescent or skyline for instance).